open-telemetry/opentelemetry.io/content/en/docs/languages/js/propagation.md

 {{% alert title="Note" %}}

-You can combine this example with the sample application from the Getting Started guide of any other language as well!
+You can combine this example with the sample application from the Getting Started guide of any other language as well.
 Correlation works across applications written in different languages without any differences.

 {{% /alert %}}